Newly Admitted Students

 Arriving in Florida

 There are many different airports near St. Augustine.
 However, the closest to Flagler College is the Jacksonville airport.
 The official name is Jacksonville International Airport (JAX), and it is located approximately 50 miles from the Flagler campus.
 When making your travel arrangements, please be aware that there are several cities in the U.S. named Jacksonville.
-It is extremely important you ensure the final destination on your itinerary is Jacksonville, Florida (airport code JAX).
+Please ensure the final destination on your itinerary is Jacksonville, Florida (airport code JAX).

 Arriving on Campus